nico-watine/zurb-f6-boilerplate/README.md

 ### **Notes**
 There is an invisible .htaccess file located in '/assets'.
 This .htaccess file **cannot** be deleted.
 It is auto imported into '/dist' and it is necessary for autoversioning to function correctly

+"settings.scss" can greatly change between core updates.
+Keep track of your custom tweaks by adding a comment in the following structure:

+"// Vanilla: VAR" after the setting's semi-colon and on the same line